Arwalk/lparchive2epub/README.md

 `pip install lparchive2epub`

+To have it installed in its own separate environment, you can use https://github.com/pypa/pipx

+`pipx install lparchive2epub`

+A standalone executable is available for releases on windows.
+See the releases page.

 ## Known limitations

 - ~~Similar images present in multiple pages in the let's play are duplicated, bloating the file.
 Though recurring images are usually smileys, so not too big.~~ Now handled!